NFCT Skin Needling in Hobart: Support Your Skin at a Cellular Level

 What is NFCT skin needling?

-NFCT skin needling is a clinical microneedling treatment enhanced with the New Cellular Treatment Factor—a topical formula containing vitamins, amino acids, and hyaluronic acid that supports skin repair and hydration at a cellular level.
+NFCT skin needling is a clinical microneedling treatment enhanced with the New Cellular Treatment Fact, or a topical formula containing vitamins, amino acids, and hyaluronic acid that supports skin repair and hydration at a cellular level.

 How is NFCT different from regular microneedling?